gacetta/notes/graphQL.md

 6. We can now access the array in `__schema.types[0].fields` (where 0 represents the type whose name matches the queryType name).
 For each object, we access the `name` property and find the corresponding ObjectType in `__schema.types`

 it's not perfect and it's quite speculative on several points and it's not 100% yet.
 But it's the more promising idea I have thus far.

+Presentation:

+Another problem we encountered was both monaco editor and react flow relied heavily on constantly changing state.
+This often led to issues caused by referencing outdated (stale) state due to useEffect() timing or scoping issues

+Our solution was useRef() which provided accurate state available across the application.
+Additionally, useNodeInternals() was essential for addressing race conditions to allow proper rendering within react flow.

+Problem: Both Editor and React Flow relied heavily on constantly changing state which led to issues caused by referencing outdated (stale) state.
+Solution: useRef() provided accurate state available across the application.
+Additionally, useNodeInternals() was used to address race conditions within React Flow

+Our first problem It was a hurdle to parse schemas effectively and convert them to a visual hierarchy that made sense
+Solution: We used introspection & a custom algorithm to parse and normalize schemas.
+Then we processed React Flow nodes & edges through the ElkJS layered algorithm

+Another problem we encountered was both monaco editor and react flow relied heavily on constantly changing state.
+This often led to issues caused by referencing outdated (stale) state due to useEffect() timing or scoping issues
+Our solution was useRef() which provided accurate state available across the application.
+Additionally, useNodeInternals() was essential for addressing race conditions to allow proper rendering within react flow.

+We also encountered a problem with reverse mode functionality and collision management The solution was to determine the shape that clicked fields needed to fit into and create a framework that helped us find the correct reference for a clicked field.
+We also created a way for the user to help us resolve collisions.